-- fill in the electronic application form in InSIS here: https://insis.vse.cz/prihlaska/?lang=en + pay the administrative fee for the admission procedure, information on which you will receive after submitting this application form.
+- Fill in the electronic application form in InSIS HERE and pay the administrative fee for the admission procedure, information on which you will receive after submitting this application form.
 In the electronic application form, you include, among others, the name of the supervisor.
 The FBA requires the supervisor’s approval to supervise the dissertation (email confirmation from the supervisor is sufficient).

-- Application addendum and Statement of Previous and Concurrent Studies, available here: http://science.vse.cz/wp-content/uploads/sites/2/page/59/appendix_to_application_form.doc
+- Application addendum and Statement of Previous and Concurrent Studies, available HERE.

-- A certified copy of your diploma including the addendum and the final certificate (not the original, the certified copy will be kept at the University of Economics, Prague) even if you have studied at the University of Economics, nostrification of the diploma for students abroad.
+- A certified copy of your diploma including the addendum and the final certificate (not the original, the certified copy will be kept at the Prague University of Economics and Business) even if you have studied at the University of Economics, nostrification of the diploma for students abroad.
 If you have not yet completed your degree, you must inform your Student Affairs Department agent and submit the document by the time of the university’s issuing of letter of acceptance at the latest.

 9. How much is the tuition fee?
 Do I have to pay it all myself, or does the school support me?

 There is a charge for studying in English.
 Tuition per one year is 5000 €.
-Applicants whose articles were published in respected scientific journals (e.g. Scopus or Web of Science) may be exempt from half or all tuition fees.
+Applicants whose articles were published in respected scientific journals in the field of business management (in journals in Q2 in Scopus or in Social Science Citation Index of Web of Science) may be exempt from half or all tuition fees.
+Each case will be evaluated individually and the decision to waive the tuition fee fully or partially is solely up to the Faculty.
 In addition, various scholarships can be obtained, whether for full-time students (see question 10) or scholarships based on publications in quality scientific journals (indexed in Scopus or Web of Science) and others.
-It is also possible to get an internal scientific grant for PhD students. (see question 43).
+It is also possible to get an internal scientific grant for PhD students (see question 43 for more details).

 10. Will I get a scholarship?